Pauan/js-loader/README.rst

     return x + 30
   }

-You can now combine them together like this:
+You can combine them together like this:

 .. code:: javascript